whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Pipsticks-Stickers-Subscription-February-2016-Review-Coupon.md

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> So there were A LOT of stickers in this pack.
 Some cute, some very useful and then some of them are just downright funky and funny.
 I enjoyed the diversity of it all and all of them were of great quality.
 The packaging itself is beautiful and very crafty which started my whole unboxing experience on a great note.
 For $14.95, I definitely received more than the cost in terms of stickers.
 If you're into scrapbooking, planner decoration or love decorating your items with stickers, try this subscription out and see if it fits your taste.
 Every month is a different theme and I can't wait to see what next month's package will have in store for me!</p>

 <p>Interested in subscribing?
-You can <a href="https://pipsticks.com/refer/Loret-REKAFKUO" target="_blank">subscribe here</a> to start your monthly sticker subscription, or go to their website <a href="https://pipsticks.com/refer/Loret-REKAFKUO" target="_blank">www.pipsticks.com</a> for more info.</p>
+You can <a href="https://pipsticks.com/refer/Loret-REKAFKUO" target="_blank">subscribe here</a> to start your monthly sticker subscription, or go to their website <a href="https://pipsticks.com/refer/Loret-REKAFKUO" target="_blank">www.pipsticks.com</a> for more info.
+And don't forget to use coupon code <a href="https://pipsticks.com/refer/Loret-REKAFKUO" target="_blank">FRIENDSROCK</a> to get $5 off your first package!</p>